equivalent/scrapbook2/archive/blogs/2016-09-rails-association-relation-arel-magic.md

 situations where you need this to be in single one (e.g. you are just performance refactoring scopes and don't want to introduce extra scopes)

+> ok maybe the same solution could be achieved with `.joins` or `.includes` but let say that would kill
+> your performance on 1M records.
+Think about this as a [Dependancy Inversion principle](https://en.wikipedia.org/wiki/Dependency_inversion_principle)
+>  that you can perform on a SQL query.

 In expert section we will demonstrate how to do this even better with Query objects.